 - Disabled Fixed Location Beacon (no longer will transmit the programmed LAT/LON)

 - Disabled APRS Tx Tone (no more blown eardrums)

 Some additional configuration may be required on the radio.
 I have received some feedback that folks may be having trouble using the code plug due to new radios producing a Band Mode Error.
 Their radio was in “Europe Band Mode”, or they cannot use the VFO because it’s in “Commercial Mode.”
 The mode is configured in the radio’s firmware, not the codeplug.

-You will need to change it to “Amateur US Mode.”
-I did some research and found that radios may come from the factory or store in a locked mode, or set for a different region.
-According to Bridgecom, one can boot the radio holding PTT and #1 to access the menu to change the radio’s Work Mode.
+You will need to change your radio to “European Mode 00000” to use this codeplug.
+Some radios may come from the factory or store in a locked mode or set for a different region to be able to be imported.
+According to BridgCcom, one can boot the radio holding PTT and #1 to access the menu to change the radio’s Work Mode.
 Turn the channel dial to change modes, once in this menu.

 Unable to read/write from radio

 If radio stops read/writing after working just prior, reseat the USB cable in the computer, or move the cord to another USB port.
 Double-check the COM port setting (probably the last one in the list), and try again.